hemerson1/hemerson1.github.io/_posts/2022-05-18-neural-connected-differential-equations.markdown

 # 1.3 Back-propagation in a Continuous Depth Network

 The most complex aspect of training a neural ODE is performing reverse-mode differentiation through the ODE solver.
+In this instance, the gradients of the ODE solver are computed using the **adjoint sensitivity method**, which

 ## Implementation